material-admin/doc-material-components/cards-examples/Android/Android-card-article.md

 #### Making the card draggable

 Cards have an `app:state_dragged` that has foreground and elevation changes to convey motion.
-The recommended way of using the dragged state is via the [`ViewDragHelper`](https://developer.android.com/reference/androidx/customview/widget/ViewDragHelper):
+We recommend using  [`ViewDragHelper`](https://developer.android.com/reference/androidx/customview/widget/ViewDragHelper) to set the dragged state:

 ```kt
 private inner class ViewDragHelperCallback : ViewDragHelper.Callback() {